 World's Smallest Police Station

-In the early 1960's, Carrabelle's police phone was located in a call box that was bolted to a building at the corner of Hwy.
-98 and Tallahassee Street.
-During this time, the city had problems with tourists making unauthorized long distance calls on its police phone.
-Johnnie Mirabella, the only St. Joe Telephone Co. employee in Carrabelle at the time, moved the phone to another location, but the illegal calls continued.
+In the early 1960's, Carrabelle's police phone was located in a call box that was bolted to a building at the corner of U.S. Highway 98 and Tallahassee Street.
+During this time, the city had problems with people making unauthorized long distance calls on its police phone.
+Johnnie Mirabella, the only St. Joe Telephone Company employee in Carrabelle at the time, moved the phone to another location, but the illegal calls continued.

 Many hardships have been endured by the retired St. Joe Company phone booth.
-Vandals have ripped phones from the booth, shot holes through its glass, it has been knocked over by a pickup truck and knocked over and damaged by Hurricane Kate.
-Adding insult to injury, a tourist one asked a gas station attendant to help him load it into his vehicle so he could take it back to Tennessee with him.
+Vandals have ripped phones from the booth, shot holes through its glass, it has been knocked over by a pickup truck, knocked over and damaged by Hurricane Kate.
+Adding insult to injury, a tourist once asked a gas station attendant to help him load it into his vehicle so he could take it back to Tennessee with him.

-We invite you to stop by and take your picture in front of "THE WORLD'S SMALLEST POLICE STATION!"
+We invite you to stop by and take a souvenir picture for your friends and family!